carpasse/poc-conventional-changelog/README.md

 feat(gallery): Hint users that gallery images are clickable.
 ```

 In a commit, **to show the intent and the reason of the change** is more important that the actual change.
-User can always go to the commit itself to see the changes.
+User can always go to the commit itself to see how the changes made.

 Hint: Every time you write a commit image that what you are doing is adding a line to the changelog.
 That needs to be the mentality.

 There are always exceptions to every rule.
-But they are usually on commits that don't make it into your changelog and in most of the case it is better to show intent.
+But they are usually on commits that don't make it into your changelog (`chore`, `perf`, `style`) and in most of the case it is also possible to show the intent.
 For example:

 ```
 chore: Upgrade jest to version 28.x.x